Civilian Police Review Board (CPRB)

 - Meeting Schedule.
-The Board holds regular quarterly meetings on the 4th Wednesday of the month at 5:30 p.m. in the Urbana City Council Chambers.
+The Board holds regular monthly meetings on the 4th Wednesday of the month at 5:30 p.m. in the Urbana City Council Chambers.
 Special meetings may be held as deemed necessary.
 Board meetings are open to the public in accordance with the Illinois Open Meetings Act and public participation is welcome.

 - Agendas and Minutes.
 To view prior meetings as well as their agendas and minutes, please visit Archive of Agendas and Minutes.

 - Broadcast Meetings.
 If you prefer to view Board meetings remotely, please note that meetings are broadcast by Urbana Public Television through Comcast Xfinity on channels 6 and 1096, i3 Broadband on channel 6, AT&T U-Verse on channel 99 and streamed on the web.

 Explore the CPRB

 Visit the CPRB's resource page to learn more about:

 - The TASER Display Review Process

 - Frequently Asked Questions